 Can Your Local Landscaper Restore Your Shoreline?
 Look at These Photos of Landscapers’ Work and See for Yourself

 You know how the photographers on Discovery Channel-type nature shows need to camp out for months or years to photograph a rare event – like the 1-day mating season of a near-extinct rainforest bird?
-Can you imagine the planning and patience that goes into documenting a rare event like that?
+Can you imagine the planning and patience that goes into documenting that?

-We, Lakeshore Guys, have pulled off a similar feat of photography: we’ve photographed the blink-of-an-eye lifespan of shorelines built by landscapers, contractors, and other non-specialists.
-We captured some of those shorelines’ short and ugly lifespans on camera, just as Mother Nature devoured them and spat the bones into the water.
+We, Lakeshore Guys®, have pulled off a similar feat of photography: we’ve photographed the blink-of-an-eye lifespan of shorelines built by landscapers, contractors, and other non-specialists.
+We captured some of those shorelines’ short and ugly lifespans on camera, just as Mother Nature ate them whole and spat the bones into the water.

 But our photos don’t capture the pain of the property owners who paid good money for the shorelines we’re about to show you.

-They call Lakeshore Guys because their landscaper-built shorelines are washing away, soon to become government-owned property (that the homeowners still must pay taxes on).
+They call Lakeshore Guys® because their landscaper-built shorelines are washing away, soon to become government-owned property (that the homeowners still must pay taxes on).
 In extreme cases erosion has brought the water’s edge within a few feet of the home’s foundation.

 They call us with frustration because they paid someone – almost always a landscaper – to build a shoreline that was supposed to hang together for more than a season.

 You may know first-hand what a landscaper’s shoreline work looks like and how poorly it fares against erosion.
 But in case not, below is a small but representative sampling of some landscaper-built shorelines we’ve seen.

 We wish we could call this photo gallery “Landscapers’ Greatest Hits,” “Scariest Shorelines Ever Built,” or “The Landscaper Shoreline Freak Show” – but there’s nothing extraordinary about these photos or the shorelines in them.
-They’re ordinary photos of the typical work of your typical landscaper.
+These are ordinary photos of the typical work of your typical landscaper.